Written by Keisuke Inoue

 Great answer!
 PandoLogic also offers a robust candidate management dashboard, pandoSELECT, and access to PandoLogic’s AI chat but overall, it’s a good description.
 Now, let’s get more specific and ask about the NLP Data Scientist role at PandoLogic (Note: this role is no longer open):

-Sorry ChatGPT—in reality, you do need to be fluent in Python to become an NLP Data Scientist at PandoLogic.
+Sorry ChatGPT—in reality, you need to be fluent in Python to become an NLP Data Scientist at PandoLogic.
 Maybe ChatGPT didn’t read the job description (after all, not even ChatGPT can read everything on the internet).
 Fair enough—let’s provide the full job description (clipped from the following screenshot to save space), and see what happens:

 There you go—just like Davinci (and other GPT3 SAS offerings out there such as Jasper.ai), it can decipher long instructions to provide a sufficiently nuanced context.
 An interesting feature of ChatGPT is that it “remembers” context, so now I can ask a question like this:

-So, what else is ChatGPT capable of?
+What else is ChatGPT capable of?
 It can also generate interview questions for a given job description, which is something PandoLogic is experimenting with, using different neural language models.

 These are all good questions and reflect the job description well.
 However, evaluating responses is the greater challenge.
 Let’s see if ChatGPT can help us with this: